VyacheslavPerfilyev/crossplane-s3-deployment-v1/README.md

-# Crossplane AWS S3 Deployment
+# AWS s3 Crossplane Deployment

 This project demonstrates deploying an S3 bucket in AWS using Crossplane on a Minikube Kubernetes cluster.